iCliniq Logo

 What Are the Symptoms of Fungal Pneumonia?

-During the early stages of the infection, there might be an absence of symptoms, or they could be mild.
+During the early stages of the infection, symptoms might be absent, or they could be mild.
 The symptoms develop over a period of several days or weeks and include-

 • Fever (usually low in case of HIV, otherwise higher).